 Competition is fierce in the restaurant industry.
 We’ve all seen restaurants come and go.
 You want to stand out from the crowd.
 What special things do you have to offer?

-Let’s face it, if you don’t have a website in this day and age, people will quickly assume something is off.
-Having a website is expected, so don’t cut corners and skip building your site.
+Let's face it, if you don't have a website in this day and age, people will quickly assume something is off.
+Having a website is expected, so don’t cut corners and start making your site for free right now.

 To create brand awareness